K’SerraSerra® US

 A woman with gray hair and glasses, wearing a blue shirt, sitting on a sofa, looking at a laptop, with a notebook and a pen in her hand, in a bright room with large windows.

-“On Grief” Podcast | Episode 5: Disenfranchised Grief
+The “On Grief” Podcast

-All services and content offered through this site, including our podcast, blog, workshops, videos, written communications, and community programming, are provided solely for community reflection, connection, and educational and informational purposes and do not constitute, nor should they be relied upon as a substitute for professional medical, mental health, or crisis treatment or care.
+All services and content offered through this site, including our podcast, blog, workshops, videos, written communications, and community programming, are provided solely for community reflection, connection, and educational and informational purposes and do not constitute, nor should they be relied upon as a substitute for medical, mental health, or crisis treatment or care.

 If you are experiencing a medical or mental health crisis, feel unsafe, or are having thoughts of harming yourself or others, please contact local emergency services by dialing 911, call the 988 Suicide and Crisis Lifeline for immediate support, or seek care at the nearest emergency room.